Readers Question: What are the factors that influence the fixing of a minimum wage?

 Unemployment is cyclical in nature.
 During economic expansion, firms’ demand for labour increases and they will be willing to pay a higher wage.
 However, in a recession, there is often stagnant wage growth and firms are more reluctant to employ labour.
 Therefore, some argue, in a recession it is a mistake to increase the national minimum wage rate as this will add to the unemployment problem.
 However, when the economy is growing e.g. 97-07, increases in minimum wage don’t cause unemployment.

 The theory of monopsony suggests that firms with market power can pay wages below the equilibrium level.
 A minimum wage can counterbalance this monopsony power and therefore, wages can be increased without causing unemployment.
 If firms have significant market power in paying low wages, a minimum wage can be introduced without causing unemployment.

 The UK sets different minimum wages for different age groups.
 The idea is to reflect the different equilibrium wage rates that occur for different ages.
 The apprentice rate is to reflect the idea that firms incur greater costs for training apprentices.
 If the national minimum wage rate of £5.90 applied firms wouldn’t take them on.

 One argument is that the UK should have different minimum wage rates for different parts of the country.
 For example, average wages rates are much higher in London than in the north of England.
 Therefore, arguably there should be a higher minimum wage rate in London.

 Other Factors Taken into Consideration

 - Impact on incentives to get a job.
-Higher minimum wage may increase incentive for unemployment to take a job or increase incentive to increase labour market participation rates.
+Higher minimum wage may increase the incentive for unemployment to take a job or increase the incentive to increase labour market participation rates.

 - Impact on wage equality.
-One aim of minimum wage is to reduce wage inequality.
+One aim of the minimum wage is to reduce wage inequality.